angelsleung/walk-with-friends/README.md

-# final-project
+# walk-with-friends

-A full stack JavaScript solo project.
+A full stack JavaScript application for lazy people who want to stay active by walking with friends.